 - Do not use a metal loop or needle with H2O2; it will give a false positive and degrade the metal.
 Instead, use a platinum loop or wooden stick to perform this test.

 - If using colonies from a blood agar plate, be very careful not to scrape up any of the blood agar as blood cells are catalase-positive and any contaminating agar (carryover of red blood cells) could give a false positive.

 - The catalase test is primarily used to distinguish among Gram-positive cocci: members of the genus Staphylococcus are catalase-positive, and members of the genera Streptococcus and Enterococcus are catalase-negative.

-- Catalase test is used to differentiate aerotolerant strains of Clostridium, which are catalase-negative, from Bacillus species, which are positive.
+- Catalase test is used to differentiate aerotolerant strains of Clostridium (catalase-negative) from Bacillus species (catalase-positive).

 - A semiquantitative catalase test is used for the identification of Mycobacterium tuberculosis.

 - Catalase test can be used as an aid to the identification of Enterobacteriaceae.
 Members of the Enterobacteriaceae family are catalase positive.